N\'eel-Vector-Orientation Induced Direction-Robust Spin Filtering in Two-Dimensional Altermagnets

-In summary, we introduce a Néel-vector–oriented framework for MSG reduction that intrinsically realizes half-metallicity in two-dimensional altermagnets.
-Using monolayer Ta\(_2\)TeSeO as a prototype, we show that without SOC, each spin subspace hosts a pair of mirror-protected Weyl points.
-Fixing the Néel vector along \(x\) (\(y\)) preserves the unitary mirror \(M_x\) (\(M_y\)) while converting its orthogonal partner into a magnetic mirror, allowing a SOC-induced mass term only in one spin sector while keeping the other gapless.
-Moreover, breaking the unitary \(C_{2z}\) symmetry (leaving only \(C_{2z}\mathcal T\)) lifts the equivalence between the two surviving Weyl cones, driving an intrinsic half-semimetal to half-metal transition and producing a single-spin Fermi surface.
-This orientation-selective mechanism also applies to lattice vibrations, implying phonon chirality splitting.
-Because the in-plane anisotropy is nearly degenerate, minute strain or weak magnetic fields can reversibly switch the conducting spin channel without net magnetization, while coupling to the lattice further suggests control via circularly polarized light.
-The same principle generalizes to other two-dimensional decorated Lieb altermagnets with horizontal mirror $M_{z}$ absent (e.g., V$_2$SeSO, Nb$_{2}$SeTeO), offering a universal, symmetry-efficient route to low-power spin filtering and logic.
+In summary, we introduce a N\'eel-vector-oriented framework for magnetic space-group reduction that enables symmetry-selective Weyl-cone reconstruction in two-dimensional altermagnets.
+Using monolayer Ta$_2$TeSeO as a prototype, we show that without SOC, each spin subspace hosts a pair of mirror-protected Weyl points.
+Fixing the N\'eel vector along \(x\) (\(y\)) preserves the unitary mirror \(M_x\) (\(M_y\)) while converting its orthogonal partner into a magnetic mirror, allowing the affected Weyl cones to move away from their original high-symmetry line.
+Moreover, breaking the unitary \(C_{2z}\) symmetry lifts the energy equivalence between the two surviving Weyl cones, while the retained \(C_{2z}\mathcal T\) symmetry prevents a gap from opening at the crossings but allows their positions to shift.
+Full-Brillouin-zone Wannier searches and direct VASP calculations confirm that these shifted cones remain gapless.
+Near charge neutrality, low-DOS Weyl states therefore coexist with metallic states having a much larger DOS.
+For \(\mathbf n\parallel x\) at 20~K, the longitudinal conductivity polarization ranges from \(76.4\%\) to \(82.0\%\) for all in-plane current directions.
+Because the two spin projections have comparable band velocities, this transport imbalance arises mainly from their different DOS values rather than from strongly anisotropic velocity filtering.